This post may contain affiliate links.

-- Rough in texture – bumpy skin, closed comedones, clogged skin
+- Rough in texture – bumpy skin, closed comedones, clogged skin, dead skin cell buildup

 - Fine lines

-Water Consumption: This is the biggest one (and most important!) one.
+Water Consumption: Does drinking water help dehydrated skin?
+You betcha!
+Your skin is your body’s biggest organ so it needs water just like the rest of your body.
+This is the biggest one (and most important!) one.
 Chances are you aren’t drinking as much water as you should.
 You know the recommended 8 cups of water a day?
 How many of you actually drink 64oz of water?
 If you do, that’s great!
 I challenge you to drink AT THE VERY LEAST 64oz a day.
 It will help plump your skin and also make your skin glow again!